18Jun2026

 Rihs Family · Phonak / Sonova

-ARfinanz Holding is closely linked to the legacy of Andy Rihs, who played a central role in building Phonak into one of the world’s leading hearing systems companies, today known as Sonova.
-Following this entrepreneurial success, the family office turned its attention to hospitality, real estate, and innovation-driven businesses.
-Many of its holdings still maintain a strong connection to the Swiss business landscape.
+ARfinanz Holding is closely linked to the legacy of Andy Rihs, who helped build Phonak into a leading hearing-systems company, today known as Sonova.
+Following this success, therefore, the office turned to hospitality, real estate and innovation-driven businesses.
+Moreover, many of its holdings keep a strong tie to the Swiss business landscape.

 Hospitality Real Estate Innovation